zekarlos79/ElementsAI/README.md

 Final project for the Building AI course

 ## Summary
-This project aims to detect the presence of platelet aggregates/microclots in peripheral blood smears, speeding up and simplifying the morphological examination and identification of pseudothrombocytopenia.
+This project aims to detect the presence of platelet aggregates/microclots in peripheral blood smears, simplifying the differentiation between pseudothrombocytopenia and real thrombocytopenia.

 ## Background